-Fire shutters are electrically operated shutters that are similar to steel roller shutters.
+Our fire shutters & garage doors are electrically operated & are similar to steel roller shutters.
 However, the main difference is that they automatically shut when they detect fire.
 They consist of many features including an internal tubular motor, battery backup, stylish designs and flat lath.
 Once shut, they provide protection against fire for up to four hours.
 As a result, this means that any assets or belongings within the building will not incur damage within this time.
 Activation happens when the smoke alarm goes off, triggering them to shut quickly.
 The shutters are constructed from guide rails, a steel slatted curtain and a galvanised steel box, making them highly versatile and secure.

-The fire shutters experience a test within a furnace to ensure that they meet British Standards of Fire Safety.
-Consequently, this means that the steel shutter structure remains intact when exposed to high temperatures and flames.
-Fire shutters usually come with a 1, 2, 3 or 4-hour fire rating, depending on the model and design you choose.
+The fire shutters are thoroughly tested to ensure they meet British Standards of Fire Safety.
+As a result, this means that the steel shutter structure remains intact when exposed to high temperatures and flames.
+Fire shutters usually come with a 1, 2, 3, or 4-hour fire rating.
+This depends on the model and design you choose.

-Fire-resistant steel shutters can reduce your fire insurance.
+Fire-resistant steel shutters & secure garage doors can reduce your fire insurance.
 However, it is important that you regularly maintain the equipment to ensure you are complying with The Regulatory Reform (Fire Safety) Order.
 This not only protects your staff, but your premises too.

 In addition to fire shutters, our team in St Helens installs a comprehensive range of security solutions for your property.
 These usually include:

 - Transparent Shutters